The Best Mods For The Witcher 3: Wild Hunt

-Sometimes, when you chop a guy in half, or send a head flying across the screen, you want to take the time to appreciate it, or contemplate the fleeting time we all get to spend in this life.
-This mod will nicely slow down those critical kills for you, letting you savor your handiwork.
+When you chop a guy in half or send a head flying across the screen, you want to take the time to appreciate it or contemplate the fleeting time we all get to spend in this life.
+This mod slows down those critical kills for you, letting you savor your handiwork.

 E3 Dodge System

-This mod will completely remove weapon degradation from the game.
+This mod altogether removes weapon degradation from the game.
 Weapon degradation is often a silly system in the vast majority of games that use it.
-It rarely adds fun, and often just comes off as too gamey to not be an immersion breaker.
+It rarely adds fun, and often comes off as too gamey to not be an immersion breaker.
 As such, you can use this mod and not feel even a little bit guilty.